 The Master of Urban Design (MUD) is a graduate-level, urban design curriculum within the College of Architecture and Design, which extends the reach of architecture into the realm of the city, community, and the making of public places.
 The MUD at Lawrence Tech is designed to develop a body of knowledge, skills, and experience in urban design with a focus on healthy, smart, and sustainable urbanism.
 The program offers a balanced and holistic systems approach to city design, community design, and public policy as a response to the complex environmental, economic, social, and political forces that affect cities in local, regional, national, and global contexts.

 For more information about the Urban Design Program, coursework, and faculty, please refer to the program website at https://www.ltu.edu/architecture_and_design/architecture/dual_arch_urban.asp

-Applicants to the Master of Urban Design program must submit a Lawrence Technological University Graduate Admissions form (which can be submitted online at www.ltu.edu/apply), three reference letters (two from faculty and one from an employer), an essay (a statement of purpose), a resume, and a portfolio.
-A portfolio may include, but is not limited to design or art work, project reports, research papers, published articles, or any other creative practice or scholarly work that helps the admissions committee understand your background, strengths, and intent to pursue a career in urban design.
+Applicants to the Master of Urban Design program must submit a Lawrence Technological University Graduate Admissions form (which can be submitted online at www.ltu.edu/apply), three reference letters (two from faculty and one from an employer), a resume, and an essay (or statement of purpose).
+The essay may be on any topic that will help the admissions committee understand your background, strengths, and intent to pursue a career in urban design.